Looking for some Latin books to read? You’ve come to the right place!

 Books in Latin

 Read fifty of the classic myths of the Greco-Roman world in easy-to-read, graded Latin.
-Fabulae Syrae can serve as a stand-alone book or be read in tandem with the Familia Romana book.
-Not only an excellent text for learning Latin, but a great primer to Greco-Roman mythology.
+Fabulae Syrae can serve as a stand-alone book or be read in tandem with Familia Romana.
+Not only an excellent text for learning Latin, but a great Greco-Roman mythology primer.

 Andrew Olimpi's Comprehensible Classics

 A bit different than the other Olimpi titles, this is a “tiered” or graded set of readings from authentic classical texts.
 Starts with adaptations and moves into unadapted texts.

 Return of the tiered reader!
 This Olimpi title presents tiered texts of a medieval play about three priests who disappear and a strange traveler who turns up.
 The two simplified versions build up to the third version of the play, which presents the original Latin text.

 Three different Latin stories in graphic novel format.
 These are designed for intermediate level students.

 An original murder mystery from the folks at Latinitium.
 350 words, geared toward Beginner/Intermediate students.

 This Intermediate/Advanced Latin novel is based on the adventures of Don Quixote and Sancho Panza.
 It uses 270 unique Latin words.

 Latin Translations of Famous Books